 But Linda Hubka gave me a great gift.
 There was something important happening in that jump in the lake.
 It was the first leap forward for me into what it was to be a man.
 The impulse to give all for a woman, body and soul.
 To surrender one’s schedule, one’s reputation—as I did in the principal’s office, even one’s reputation for her.
 To lay down one’s life.
 It was the beginning of my masculinity.

-This impulse is there in boys, before it is pummeled by rejection, twisted by scorn, drained by cynicism and torn out by hurt; before it is gutted by his own idolatry and whittled by his ambition; and he gives up and settles for lust.
+This impulse is there in a boy, before it is pummeled by rejection, twisted by scorn, drained by cynicism and torn out by hurt; before it is gutted by his own idolatry and whittled by his ambition; and he gives up and settles for lust.

 Can we instead cultivate that leap in the lake in them, that seed of manhood?